zeecow/hafen-client/README.md

    - show context menu for various objs (details below)
    - lift up obj
    - take all from stockpile obj
-   - open Knarr/Snekkja obj Cargo
+   - click "Man the helm" on Knarr/Snekkja obj
    - while holding item will try to store all on barrel obj
    - while carrying wheelbarrow will try to(dismount and) unload at stockpile/container
    - while driving wheelbarrow will lift it up and open gate obj